 General term for prohibition or prevention, which may refer to many things.
 In most cases, however, they were or are stimulants such as drugs, alcohol. tobacco or similar affected.
 As a rule, this includes a ban (in various forms) on the manufacture, importation, exportation, transport, purchase, possession and consumption of alcoholic beverages from social, religious, moral, ethical or health Reasons understood.
 Such a ban was in the past on time again and again for individual stimulants or drinks such.
 B. absinthe valid.
 The longest existing prohibition is the religiously founded in the Koran, rigorous Islamic alcohol ban, But in many other countries and cultures there have been similar bans again and again.
-This was an enormous encroachment on the habits of the countries concerned, since drinking since earliest human history is an elementary component of the drinking culture,
+This was a tremendous interference with the customs of the countries concerned, since drinking since earliest human history is an elementary component of the drinking culture,

-In Canada there was a prohibition from 1916 to 1927, but as an exception wine was excluded from this alcohol ban.
+In Canada there was a prohibition from 1916 to 1927, but wine was excluded as an exception from this alcohol ban.
 Other alcohol bans existed, for example, from 1919 to 1933 in Finland and from 1900 to 1933 in Ireland.
 Prohibitive measures with severe restrictions on viticulture also existed in Chile from 1938 to the 1970s.
 In Sweden, the sale of alcohol is still prohibitively regulated and burdened with high taxes.
 In New Zealand, Prohibition is still plebiscite today.
-Similarly, smoking restrictions in the United States since the 1990s, and later in Europe, are also to a certain extent called prohibitive measures.
+Similarly, smoking restrictions in the US from the 1990s, and later in Europe, are also to a certain extent prohibitive.

 Further tightening of the ban on alcohol was then in the years 1921 and 1929.
-Prohibition in the US but had a long history, because already in 1851 was banned in the state of Maine alcohol.
+Prohibition in the US but had a long history, as early as 1851, was banned in the state of Maine alcohol.
 For the time being in many of the US states only excessive consumption or alcohol abuse was fought.
-Especially the two Temperance organizations "Women's Christian Temperance Union" (founded 1874) and "Anti-Saloon League" (founded 1895) first campaigned for a restricted and then more and more for a rigorous alcoholic ban.
-As a counter-movement, the "anti-temperance societies" formed with especially followers of the Baptists.
+Especially the two Temperance organizations "Women's Christian Temperance Union" (founded 1874) and "Anti-Saloon League" (founded 1895) first campaigned for a restricted and then more and more for a rigorous alcohol betting.
+As counter-movement, the "anti-temperance societies" formed with especially followers of the Baptists.
 These continued to regard alcohol as a gift from God.

 Finally, a ban on the sale, manufacture, import and transport of alcoholic beverages was introduced.
-In this regard, even the constitution was changed by the 18th Amendment.
+In this regard, even the constitution was changed by the 18th Amendment (18th Amendment).
 It was ratified on 16 January 1919 and came into force on 16 January 1920 (and then repealed in 1933 by the 21st Amendment).
 Incidentally, the introduction of prohibition against alcohol ran parallel to the introduction of women's suffrage.
-As offense, only the sale was considered, not the mere consumption.
+As offense only the sale was considered, not the mere consumption.
 The demand for alcohol did not end with the ban, rather the opposite.
-As a result, the illegal business of production and distribution was excessively developed by criminal, well-organized elements.
-Ultimately, this led to a frightening increase in crime.
-The shot went backwards, because instead of eradicating the abuse, led by the advocates designated "noble experiment" led to uncontrolled escalating black market.
+As a result, the illegal business of production and distribution by criminal, well-organized elements developed in excessive fashion.
+Ultimately, this led to a frightening rise in crime.
+The shot went backwards, because instead of eradicating the abuse led by the advocates designated "noble experiment" to uncontrolled escalating black market.

-But prohibition prevented nobody from drinking.
+Prohibition prevented no one from drinking.
 She just replaced good beer and good wine with bad, even harmful schnapps.
-There were numerous poisonings methanol (Wood spirit) and rotgut alcohol because liquor was produced under often adventurous conditions mostly in the dark night; therefore, the product was z.
-As aptly referred to as "Moonlight Whiskey" (the picture on the left shows such a "black distillery").
+There were numerous poisonings methanol (Wooden spirit) and rotgut alcohol because liquor was produced under often adventurous conditions mostly in the dark night; therefore, the product was z.
+B. aptly called "Moonlight Whiskey" (the picture on the left shows such a "black distillery").
 Legally regulated exceptions were religious ceremonies.
-This was also exploited, because the need for altar wine Suddenly rose to a tremendous and priests became wine sellers.
-In addition, in the land of countless free churches everyone could found a church.
-Likewise, wine could be used as a spice for food or for other applications.
-Another loophole was that wine could be prescribed as a remedy (a recipe is shown in the lower right).
+This was also exploited, because the need for altar wine Suddenly, it was a huge climb, and priests became wine sellers.
+In addition, in the land of countless free churches everyone could start a church.
+Similarly, wine could be used as a spice for food or for other applications.
+Another loophole was that wine could be prescribed as a remedy (a recipe is shown in the lower right corner).
 Many doctors were ready, "medical champagne To prescribe and in every drugstore you could buy medical wine.
 Certain alcoholics such as the popular in the US gastric bitter Underberg were excluded from the ban.

 There were also very original ideas for circumventing the ban without violating the law.
 So a company made raisin cake and "warned" in the instructions: "Do not put the cake in the filled tub, otherwise it inevitably begins to ferment and it will be wine" .
-Hundreds of thousands of Americans created their "house wine" through this clever and clever marketing in exactly the same way during the prohibition period.
-Also called "Grape Bricks" of concentrated grape juice were produced, on whose package the warning was written: "Do not add any yeast, otherwise the contents will ferment" .
-Another possibility was to buy grapes, because it was allowed by law "non-intoxicating fruit and fruit juices are made."
-Many Americans became hobby masters.
+Hundreds of thousands of Americans produced their "house wine" through this clever and clever marketing in exactly the same way during the prohibition era.
+Also called "Grape Bricks" of concentrated grape juice were produced, on whose package the warning was written: "Do not add yeast, as otherwise the contents ferment . " Another possibility was to buy grapes, because it was allowed by law "non-intoxicating fruit and fruit juices are made."
+Many Americans became hobby winemakers.
 Especially popular was the French new breed Alicante Henri Bouschet, which was planted on a large scale.

 Already from the first year of prohibition a lot of new, illegal pubs were created.
 One phenomenon was that a large proportion of the guests were women who were forbidden to visit bars in legal times.
 The supply of these pubs was controlled mainly by gangsters.
 The best known was the notorious Al Capone (1899-1947).
-Only with Prohibition did the Sicilian mafia become the dominant power in the US underworld.
-Bribery and intimidation of politicians, police officers and judicial witnesses were everyday occurrences.
-Gangs were in broad daylight shootouts for markets.
-It was, above all, the escalating violence that brought more and more citizens against the nonsensical law.
-The proponents drew the (wrong) conclusion that even harder prohibitions, as well as for private consumption of alcohol (which was still allowed) would have to create.
+Only with Prohibition, the Sicilian mafia became the dominant power in the US underworld.
+Bribery and intimidation of politicians, police and judicial witnesses were commonplace occurrences.
+Gangs fought in broad daylight shootouts for sales markets.
+Above all, it was the escalating violence that brought more and more citizens against the nonsensical law.
+The proponents drew the (wrong) conclusion that even harder bans would have to be created, as well as for private consumption of alcohol (which was still permitted).

 As a result, there was a total decline in viticulture and wine culture in the US and most winegrowers and wineries were destroyed.
 Many former wineries have now become pure grape producers.
 The company Paul Garett focused on the production of grape juice of the historic variety Scuppernong around.
-This company was the only producer to be able to produce wine immediately after the end of the ban.
+This company was the only producer to be able to produce wine immediately after the end of the ban in 1933.
 The wine consumption doubled, but that did not benefit the American wineries.
 The knowledge of winemaking had been lost.
-After Prohibition, this influenced the taste of American wine for several decades and led to a loss of quality.
+After Prohibition this also shaped the American wine taste for some decades and led to a loss of quality.
 Because it was mainly with much less effort to produce Sweet wines manufactured.

 Prohibition also plunged the US into a social crisis and even led to constitutional discussions.
-Because the prohibition of alcohol contradicted the enshrined in the Declaration of Independence principles of the right of each individual on "personal liberty".
-The economic crisis in 1929 then brought a rethink, because the advocates had always maintained that prohibition was economically reasonable.
-The Democratic Party made the lifting of the 1932 elections one of its key points in the election program.
-Finally, in 1933, the 21st amendment to the constitution was repealed by the Congress of the 18th of 1919, with the corresponding regulations being left to the individual states.
-Even today, there are strong forces in the US for prohibition.
-In 1998, 14 municipalities in Chicago re-introduced by referendum a ban on alcohol.
+Because the alcohol ban contradicted the principles enshrined in the Declaration of Independence of each individual's right to "personal liberty".
+The economic crisis of 1929 then brought a rethink, because the proponents had always maintained that prohibition was economically reasonable.
+The Democratic Party made abolition one of its main points in the election program for the 1932 elections.
+The newly elected 32nd US President Franklin Delano Roosevelt (1882-1945) said in this regard the legendary phrase "I think now is time for a beer" .
+In the year 1933 the 18th of the year 1919 was repealed with the 21st amendment of the constitution by the congress, appropriate regulations are left to the individual states.
+Even today, however, there are still strong forces in the US for prohibition.
+In 1998, a referendum on alcohol was again introduced by referendum in Chicago.
 In the state Utah There are the strictest rules regarding alcohol consumption.
 In many US states, wine is still treated as a drug.